vikram7/rails-api-and-highcharts-tutorial/03-rails-api.md

 ![alt](http://i.imgur.com/lAiLlEc.png)

+Note that we're only delivering the *attributes* that we have specifically stated in our `Style` serializer: **id**, **name**, and **beers_count**.
+This is why we don't see the timestamps like we did before.
+We are being quite willful here and determining which attributes we want to pass on.

 That seems like something we can chart, right?
 The *x*-axis would be the name of the style and the *y*-axis would be the number of beers of that particular style in the database.

 ActiveModel Serializers seem pretty powerful!
 What else can we do?
 Well, we don't have a whole lot of data to play around with, but what if we had more?